Get a free, no obligation personal loan quote with rates as low as 9.99%

 A dividend yield tells you the percentage of a business’s share price that is paid out in dividends every year.
 It is calculated by dividing the company’s total annual dividends per share by the current stock price.

 On the other hand, capital gains refer to the increase in the value of an asset, which is typically realized when that asset is sold.
-Capital gains come with tax advantages for Canadian investors because you’re only taxed on 50% of the gain at your regular tax rate (when in a taxable account).
+Capital gains come with tax advantages for Canadian investors because you’re only taxed on 50% of gains up to $250,000 at your regular tax rate (when in a taxable account).
+For gains over $250,000, 66.7% will be taxed.

 Why Should You Invest Your Dividends?